Chart Color Schemes

 Guildford West features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 81.0% of all households, including 47.1% couples with children, 16.5% couples without children, and 16.2% single parent families.
-Non-family households comprise the remaining 19.0%, with lone person households at 15.8% and group households at 3.0%.
-The median household size is 3.4 people, larger than the Greater Sydney average of 3.1.
+Family households account for 81.0% of all households, including 47.1% couples with children, 16.5% couples without children, and 16.2% single parent families.
+Non-family households constitute the remaining 19.0%, with lone person households at 15.8% and group households comprising 3.0%.
+The median household size is 3.4 people, which is larger than the Greater Sydney average of 3.1.

 Frequently Asked Questions - Households